top of page

 What is The Sinclair Method?

-The Sinclair Method (TSM) is an evidence‑based approach that combines the use of the medication naltrexone with therapeutic support.
-With a program personalised to your drinking pattern, naltrexone helps you to reduce cravings and regain control over your drinking.
+The Sinclair Method (TSM) is an evidence-based treatment that combines the use of the medication naltrexone with structured therapeutic support.
+When used as part of an individualised program, naltrexone helps reduce cravings and supports a gradual return to control over drinking.

 Strong Evidence for TSM

-Research has found that naltrexone is most effective when used “to supplement, support and enhance a comprehensive, structured treatment program.”
+Evidence indicates that naltrexone is most effective when used to support and enhance a structured treatment program, rather than as a standalone intervention.

 Naltrexone

-TSM uses targeted naltrexone, a first‑line medical treatment for alcohol dependence in Australia and available by prescription from your GP.
+Naltrexone is a first-line medical treatment for alcohol dependence in Australia and is available by prescription from a GP.

 How Does Naltrexone work?